6/vagrant-ruby-starter/README.md

 cd vagrant-ruby-starter
 ```

 Next, provision the machine by running `vagrant up`.
-The first time you run this, it may take several minutes as it will have to download the Ubuntu box and install all software.
+The first time you run this, it may take around 10 minutes as it will have to download the Ubuntu box and install all software.

 Once this is done, you can ssh into the machine with `vagrant ssh`.
 Confirm that Ruby and RVM are installed by running `rvm list`, which should show the latest Ruby installed.